-Throughout your entire life, you have been taught that good posture is essential to your health.
+Throughout your life, you have probably been taught that good posture is essential to your health.
 How many times have you had someone tell you to stand or sit up straight?
 Probably too many to count.

 Good posture has many benefits to your overall health.
 It can help relieve, or even prevent, neck and back pain.
 Good posture also greatly minimizes the likelihood of needing spine surgery.
-In short, it enables you to live a happier, healthier life.

 - Stand up straight with your hands at your sides.
 Slowly begin to arch your back, causing your stomach muscles to elongate.
 Gently focus on drawing your belly button into your spine.
 You should feel like your lower back, upper torso, and shoulders are all in alignment over your heels.

 - Now, rotate your shoulders so that your thumbs are facing away from your body while simultaneously drawing your shoulder blades together.